OISF/suricata/doc/userguide/upgrade.rst

   remains disabled for inline modes.
 To keep tpacket-v2 for non-inline modes, the existing ``tpacket-v3`` configuration parameter can be set to ``false``.
+- AF_PACKET will now default to defrag off for inline mode with ``cluster_flow`` as its not recommended for inline use.
+However it can still be enabled with the ``defrag`` configuration parameter.

 Removals
 ~~~~~~~~